HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 6

-All other assessments against Members shall be Capital Assessments, which shall theretofore include amounts assessed to provide funds for the improvement or enlargement of the Club’s facilities, to discharge indebtedness incurred for the improvement or enlargement of the Club’s facilities, or to increase the reserve fund for payment of the Capital Value of terminated Memberships.
+All other assessments against Members shall be Capital Assessments, which shall include amounts assessed to provide funds for the improvement or enlargement of the Club’s facilities, to discharge indebtedness incurred for the improvement or enlargement of the Club’s facilities, or to increase the reserve fund for payment of the Capital Value of terminated Memberships.

-All Capital Assessments shall be imposed equally on all Members
+All Capital Assessments shall be imposed equally on all Members.

 Section 7

 Capital Assessments to provide funds for the improvement or enlargement of the Club’s facilities may be imposed by the Board of Trustees in an amount not to exceed One Hundred Dollars and Zero Cents ($100.00) per Member for any calendar year.
-Such Capital Assessments more than One Hundred Dollars and Zero Cents ($100.00) annually, may be imposed only after the approval by a majority vote of the Members present at any duly held meeting of the Members.
+Capital Assessments of more than One Hundred Dollars and Zero Cents ($100.00) annually may be imposed only after the approval by a majority vote of the Members present at any duly held meeting of the Members.

 Section 8

-Capital Assessments to discharge indebtedness incurred for the improvement or enlargement of the Club’s facilities, may be imposed by the Board of Trustees alone.
-However, no indebtedness may be incurred for the improvement or enlargement of the Club’s facilities without the approval of a majority of the Member’s present at any duly held meeting of the Members.
+Capital Assessments to discharge indebtedness incurred for the improvement or enlargement of the Club’s facilities may be imposed by the Board of Trustees alone.
+However, no indebtedness may be incurred for the improvement or enlargement of the Club’s facilities without the approval of a majority of the Members present at any duly held meeting of the Members.

 Section 9

-All payments required to be made to the Club by Members under the authority of this, or any other Article of these By-Laws, are exclusive of any taxes which are now, or may be imposed on such payment by Federal, State, or Local Laws.
+All payments required to be made to the Club by Members under the authority of this, or any other Article of these Bylaws, are exclusive of any taxes which are now, or may be imposed on such payment by Federal, State, or Local laws.
 Any such taxes shall be in addition to any other required payments.

 Section 10